Remembermup/car/clean.md

 Compute the mean (average) of the Yi values and denote it as Ȳ.
 For each data point, subtract the mean of the X values (X̄) from the corresponding Xi value, and subtract the mean of the Y values (Ȳ) from the corresponding Yi value.
 Square each of these differences (Xi - X̄) and (Yi - Ȳ).
+Calculate the sum of all the squared differences for the Y values and denote it as Σ(Yi - Ȳ)².
+Multiply the sum of the products of the differences (Σ[(Xi - X̄)(Yi - Ȳ)]) by the reciprocal of the square root of the product of Σ(Xi - X̄)² and Σ(Yi - Ȳ)².